 BEST INCLUDED SPEAKERS

 If you’re in the market for an all-in-one solution, the Crosley C62 Bluetooth record player should be at the top of your list.
-A great value for those who don’t want to speed the time researching speakers, everything you needed is included all at once — right out of the box.
+A great value for those who don’t want to speed the time researching speakers, this turntable has everything you need — right out of the box.
 Furthermore, its Bluetooth capability means you can still listen over a set of headphones if you’d like.

 13. Fuse Vert Vertical Vinyl Record Player